-- 1. Log in to CMC Web interface. - Go to iDRAC Settings > Settings > CMC.
+- 1. Log in to CMC Web interface. - 2.
+Go to iDRAC Settings > Settings > CMC.
 The Deploy iDRAC page is displayed. - 3.
-Click Launch iDRAC and perform device firmware rollback as mentioned in the Rollback firmware using iDRAC web interface.
+Click Launch iDRAC and perform device firmware rollback as mentioned in the Rollback firmware using iDRAC web interface on page 83.